gameblabla/oswan/README.md

 CREDITS
 ===========

+eggs, for his scaling code and Trim-Ui changes.
+Thanks !

 Mednafen, which i used for comparison.
 I took some of their code as well, thanks !
 (GPLv2 or later)

 NomadSwan, the cpu core.